 - Alexandra Papadopoulou, The intregration of the Black Sea markets to the Global Economy, 19th century, Black Sea Working Papers, volume 11, under publication, www.blacksea.gr, 2016

-- Anna Sydorenko, The economic and social development of the Crimean city-ports during the second half of the 19th century, Black Sea Working Papers, volume 12, under publication, www.blacksea.gr, 2016
+- Anna Sydorenko, The economic development of the crimean port-cities, second half of the 19th, beginning of the 20th century.
+Evpatoria, Sevastopol, Theodosia, Black Sea History Project Working Papers, volume 12, under publication, www.blacksea.gr, 2016

 - Iannis Carras and Eugene Chernukhin, The Balkan Merchants of Nezhin 17th-19th centuries, Black Sea Working Papers, volume 13, under publication, www.blacksea.gr, 2016